GregTrevellick/OpenInApp.Launcher/src/VisualStudioMarketPlaceAssets/OpenInVS2015/README.md

 ## Features

-- Open multiple files simultaneously in [Visual Studio 2015][ThirdPartyAppHomePage].
+- Open multiple files and/or folders simultaneously in [Visual Studio 2015][ThirdPartyAppHomePage].

 - Within the code editor window